Roman Myth (CLAM107)

 - 10. Collaborate with instructor and peers in a constructive and responsive way

 - 11. Demonstrate confidence and clarity in oral and written communication

 Whilst the content may vary from year to year, it is envisioned that it will cover some or all of the following topics:

-- The reception of Roman myth
+- The origins of the Roman people

 Learning activities and teaching methods (given in hours of study time)